hashicorp/design-system/website/docs/components/form/textarea/partials/guidelines/guidelines.md

 ### Best practices

 - For complex forms, indicate **required** fields.
-This is the most explicit and transparent method and ensures users don't have to make assumptions.
+This is the most explicit and transparent method and ensures users don’t have to make assumptions.
 - For shorter, simpler forms (ie. login/signup and feedback requests), indicate **optional** fields instead.

 [Marking required fields in forms](https://www.nngroup.com/articles/required-fields/)